Cato the Younger: Military service

 In 72 BC, Cato volunteered to fight in the war against Spartacus, presumably to support his half-brother Caepio, who was serving as a military tribune in the consular army of Lucius Gellius.
 Although the army was defeated twice in battle, Cato's valour was recognised.
-Although the consul Gellius recommended Cato for awards, he publicly declined them and "advertised that his standards for military accomplishment were much more stringent than the consul's, and the strangeness of this act was so shocking that it was talked about and remembered back in Rome".
+Although the consul Gellius recommended Cato for awards, he publicly declined them and indicated that he thought Gellius' standards for military achievement too low; news of this implicit rebuke made its way back to Rome and buttressed Cato's reputation.

 A few years later, in 67 BC, he stood for the military tribunate.
 After winning election, he was dispatched to Macedonia under propraetor Marcus Rubrius, where he earned the respect of the soldiers by sharing their burdens and treating them justly.
-He also maintained his "unusual habit of walking everywhere instead of riding a horse".
-Over a winter, he travelled to Pergamum and became the patron of a Greek Stoic philosopher named Athenodorus who, contradicting Cato the Elder's "famous position against Greek philosophers", accompanied Cato back to Rome.
+He insisted on walking, refusing to ride a horse.
+Over a winter, he travelled to Pergamum and became the patron of a Greek Stoic philosopher named Athenodorus who, contradicting Cato the Elder's disdain for Greek philosophers, accompanied Cato back to Rome.

 During his service in Macedonia, he received the news that his beloved half-brother Caepio was ill and dying in Thrace.
 He immediately went to see him but was unable to arrive before his brother's death.
 Cato was overwhelmed by grief and, ignoring Stoic principles of apatheia (living without passions), he spared no expense to organise lavish funeral ceremonies.
-After the end of his military commission, he travelled through Asia Minor and through Galatia "in such a quiet and unassuming way that he was often mistaken for a man of low status".
+After the end of his military commission, he travelled through Asia Minor and through Galatia.
 Before returning to Rome, he also visited Pompey, who was then supervising the final stages of the Third Mithridatic War.
 Cato, according to Plutarch, received an exaggerated and deferential welcome from the proconsul, which most scholars doubt actually occurred.